Oskar-Bielak/Back-end-and-Full-Stack/C#/Strona Restauracja/readme.md

 A mini web application for ordering food written in ASP.NET CORE technology (C #, SQL, T-SQL, RestAPI, WebAPI, Entity Framework)

 Used parcels:
--EntityFrameworkCore
+- EntityFrameworkCore
--EntityFrameworkCore.SqlServer
+- EntityFrameworkCore.SqlServer
--EntityFrameworkCore.Tools
+- EntityFrameworkCore.Tools
--Swashbuckle
+- Swashbuckle
--NLog
+- NLog
--AutoMapper
+- AutoMapper

 Database Technology: SQL
 Database:
 Based on three tables (Restaurant, Dish, Adress) between which there are the following relationships:
-Restaurant: Dish (One: many)
+- Restaurant: Dish (One: Many)
-Restaurant: Adress (One: One)
+- Restaurant: Adress (One: One)

 Database added via ORM Entity Framework (Migrations) to the local database, after prior validation based on the created models.

 Design Pattern: Dependency Injection